Get to Know New Zealand with Car Hire from DriveNow

 Have you got your New Zealand car hire sorted yet?

-With DriveNow's quick and easy booking process, you can compare different prices and locations from some of the very best New Zealand car hire providers, including Budget, Avis, Hertz, Thrifty and Europcar.
-These providers have branches located all over New Zealand, close to main cities, airports and other popular destinations.
+With DriveNow's convenient booking process, you can easily compare different prices and locations from leading New Zealand car hire suppliers, including Budget, Avis, Hertz, Thrifty, GoRentals, Europcar, and many more.
+These providers have branches located all over New Zealand, close to main cities, airports, and other popular landmarks.

-- Simplicity - Quick and Easy rental rate and vehicle comparisons
+- Quick and easy rental rate and vehicle comparisons

-- Trusted Suppliers - We only partner with familiar and trusted NZ Car Rental companies
+- We only partner with familiar and trusted NZ car rental companies

 - Immediate booking confirmation